-You are then proposed to select a document in the BI Platform repository, in your Personal folders or in the Public folders.
+You are then asked to select a document in your Personal folders or in the Public folders of the BI Platform repository.

 Web Intelligence: Document Selection

-Once you have selected the source document, the Query Panel opens with this document’s objects: the dimensions, attributes, measures, hierarchies or variables it contains.
-You can define a query by drag-and-dropping objects in the Results Objects section.
+Once you have selected the source document, the Query Panel opens and displays the document’s objects: its dimensions, attributes, measures, hierarchies or variables… You can define a query by drag-and-dropping objects in the Results Objects section.
 You can also add filters in the Query Filters section to narrow down the dataset to retrieve from the source document.

 Query Panel: Web Intelligence Document Data Source

 If the source document contains hierarchies, you may use the Member Selector to select the members to query.
-The same operators than for SAP BW data sources are supported: Children, Descendants Until and Descendants Unit Named Level, but not Ancestors nor Parents.
+This Member Selector supports the same operators as for SAP BW data sources: Children, Descendants Until and Descendants Unit Named Level, but not Ancestors nor Parents.

 The refresh retrieves the dataset from the source document.
 If your query contains filters or member selections, they are applied when it is sent to the source document.

-After the refresh, the objects that define your query appear in the My Objects panel and you can use them to feed tables and charts in your report as for any data source.
-If you have enriched the source document with merged dimensions, geo-dimension or time dimension, they are retrieved as well and can be reused in the new document.
+After the refresh, the objects that your query consists of appear in the My Objects panel.
+You can use them to feed the tables and charts in your report like you would for any data source.
+If you have enriched the source document with merged dimensions and/or geographical or time dimensions, they are retrieved as well and can be reused in the new document.

-The refresh is not propagated to the source document.
-For this reason, a source a document defined to be refreshed on open or based on an SAP HANA Online data source cannot be used as a data source.
-The source document must be explicitly refreshed manually or through a schedule.
-If the Smart View option has been selected in the CMC, data is retrieved from the source document’s last scheduled instance.
+During this refresh, the source document is not refreshed.
+This is the reason why a source a document defined as being refreshed on open or based on an SAP HANA Online data source, cannot be used as a data source.
+The source document must be explicitly refreshed, either manually or through a schedule.
+If the Smart View option has been selected in the CMC, the data is retrieved from the source document’s last scheduled instance.

-The aggregation of variable whose type is measure is delegated to the source document.
+The aggregation of variable defined as measure is delegated to the source document.
 If you change the aggregation scope, the measure returns #TOREFRESH.
-Refresh the document to send the query against the source document and returns the new aggregated value for the measure.
+Refresh the document to send the query against the source document so it returns the new aggregated value for the measure.

 View-Time Security Filtering

-The dataset retrieved from the source document is dated from the source document’s last refresh time.
-It is secured at refresh time with the security profiles that apply to the user who is running it.
-As refresh is not propagated to source document, it might be an issue if this source document dataset is shared with other users who do not have the same security profiles.
+The date of the dataset retrieved from the source document corresponds to the source document’s last refresh time.
+At refresh time, it is secured with the security profiles that apply to the user who is running the query.
+As the source document is not refreshed, it might be an issue if this source document dataset is shared with other users who do not have the same security profiles.

-If you set this option on the consuming document, then the Business Security Profiles that apply to the user are enforced on the fly, when the document is opened without refreshing the source document or the document created on it:
+If you set this option for the consuming document, the Business Security Profiles that apply to the user are enforced on the fly when the document is opened and without refreshing the source document, nor the document created on it:

-If you set this option on the source document, then the filtering is applied when data is retrieved from this source document:
+If you set this option for the source document, the filtering is applied when data is retrieved from this source document:

-- Display Data Business Security Profiles prevents a denied object and its data to be retrieved
+- Display Data Business Security Profiles prevents a denied object and its data from being retrieved.

-You can also set this option on both documents.
+You can also set this option for both documents.

-As this security relies on universe’s Business Security Profile, it applies only to source document’s queries based on universe created in Information Design Tool.
+As this security relies on universe’s Business Security Profile, it applies only to source document queries based on universe created in Information Design Tool.

 In the BI Platform repository, a link is created between the source document and a document that uses it as a source.
 Hence, dependencies between these documents are properly displayed in Life Cycle Management, Promotion Wizard or in the CMC if you use Tools > Check Relationships.